nizioleque/BlockDiagram/README.md

 # BlockDiagram

-C# Windows Forms app for creating and editing block diagrams
+C# Windows Forms app for creating and editing block diagrams.

+Created as a university project at Warsaw University of Technology.

 ## Features
 - Saving diagram to a file with serialization